Transformer-Based Fault-Tolerant Control for Fixed-Wing UAVs Using Knowledge Distillation and In-Context Adaptation: Introduction

 \section{Introduction}

-In recent years, Unmanned Aerial Vehicles (UAVs) have been widely used to perform various applications in complex and critical scenarios, such as search and rescue or autonomous medical transportation.
+\IEEEPARstart{I}{n} recent years, Unmanned Aerial Vehicles (UAVs) have been widely used to perform various applications in complex and critical scenarios, such as search and rescue or autonomous medical transportation.
 The operational safety and reliability of these aerial robots have become major concerns due to the potential implications of system failures.

-Unlike other robotics fields, such as manipulation and humanoid locomotion, where advanced control methods are essential for managing complex joint movements, UAV Flight Control Systems (FCSs) in industry typically rely on classical control techniques for low-level control layers.
-While modern approaches, like Model Predictive Control (MPC), offer significant advantages for high-level tasks such as trajectory planning and collision avoidance \cite{celestini2022trajectory, lindqvist2020nonlinear}, they require precise system models, extensive uncertainty handling, and high computational resources, which often make them impractical for low-level UAV control.
-The simplicity, reliability, and efficiency of classical control techniques have established them as the preferred choice for UAVs attitude control.
+In contrast to robotics fields like manipulation and humanoid locomotion—which rely on advanced control methods to manage complex joint movements—UAV flight control systems (FCSs) in industry typically use classical control techniques for low-level control.
+Although modern approaches such as Model Predictive Control (MPC) offer significant advantages for high-level tasks like trajectory planning and collision avoidance \cite{celestini2022trajectory, lindqvist2020nonlinear}, they require precise system models, extensive uncertainty handling, and high computational resources, which often makes them impractical for low-level UAV control.
+Instead, the simplicity, reliability, and efficiency of classical control techniques—such as cascade Proportional-Integral-Derivative (PID) control systems—have made them the preferred choice for UAV attitude control, and they are implemented in widely deployed autopilots like PX4 and Ardupilot.

 However, complex environments and demanding tasks can cause structural damage to the UAV, altering its aerodynamic characteristics and dynamics.
 Fixed-wing UAVs, in particular, exhibit highly complex, nonlinear dynamics, which can be significantly disrupted if the structure is compromised.
 Although current FCSs are robust, they struggle to maintain performance when the vehicle dynamics deviate from the original design specifications, sometimes leading to control divergence and catastrophic failure.